 Can you talk about the benefits people get from taking these classes?

 One thing they get of our classes is, if we’re not careful, we care providers tend to blame ourselves for things that happen that we didn’t have any control over.

-For me personally, the biggest thing I’ve gained is the better ability to discern the difference between what’s my responsibility and what’s not; I’m much more successful at letting those thoughts go, which has freed up a whole lot of time and made me much more effective.
+For me personally, the biggest thing I’ve gained is a better ability to discern the difference between what’s my responsibility and what’s not; I’m much more successful at letting those thoughts go, which has freed up a whole lot of time and made me much more effective.

 And this bears out in the research.

 Yes.
-Studies looking at the parts of the brain that are activated when people are caught in repetitive thinking or worrying show that people who’ve taken the classes, when asked to think about something they’re worried about and then something they want to make a decision about, they are much better able to switch from the worrying brain to the executive decision-making part of the brain.
+Studies looking at the parts of the brain that are activated when people are caught in repetitive thinking or worrying show that people who’ve taken the classes when asked to think about something they’re worried about and then something they want to make a decision about, they are much better able to switch from the worrying brain to the executive decision-making part of the brain.